pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 ![Summary](./docs/summary.gif "Summary")

 ### Recent updates
+- The Twitch data syncing has been updated to work again due to deprecated functionalities.
 - 🎉 Collection log is now available to be viewed live by your viewers!

 ## Requirements